 Teasing the groom

-Next, the groom must be for his own friends’ congratulations.
+The groom must endure his own friends’ congratulations.
 They may dress him in a red bra or strip him to his underwear, or bind him on a tree and sprinkle beer and soy sauce on him, or pelt him with fresh eggs.

 It’s not easy for men to get finally married.
 Sadly, professional grooms are not available yet.